Whole Wheat & Oat Blueberry Muffins

 • Cold ingredients create a more pronounced dome or “muffin top”.

-Adjust oven rack to middle position and pre-heat to 350F.
+Adjust oven rack to middle position and pre-heat to 400F.
 Prepare a nonstick or aluminum muffin pan by greasing lightly or lining with tinfoil or paper liners.

 Set a mesh sieve over the bowl of your stand mixer.
 Sift flours into bowl.
 Whisk in brown sugar, baking powder, salt, baking soda, coriander and nutmeg.
 Add butter cubes to bowl; toss to coat.
 With mixer fitted with paddle attachment, mix at medium-low speed to form crumbs, about 2-3 minutes.
 Reduce speed to low, add buttermilk, eggs, and vanilla and mix just until fully incorporated.
 The dough will be ridiculously stiff.

-Drop a heaping tablespoonful (about 1 ounce) of plain dough into the bottom of each muffin cup.
-Fold blueberries into remaining dough.
-Divide remaining dough among the cups, about 2.6 ounces per cup.
-Press dough lightly into each cup to fill more uniformly.
+Fold blueberries into dough.
+Distribute among 12 muffin cups, about 3.5 oz per cup.
+Using the palm of your hand, press dough lightly into each cup to fill more uniformly.
 The dough will heap and look haphazard.
+Top with sparkling sugar if desired.

 Overfilled muffin cups.